 With arthroscopic surgery, he can have a full view inside the joint without making a large incision.
 The incision to insert the arthroscope camera is so small, it is comparable to the size of a button.
 That means a faster recovery time, less pain, and a lower risk of post-op complications following joint replacement surgery.
-Visit our Orange County orthopedics office today for your minimally invasive arthroscopic surgery.
+Visit our Torrance orthopedics office today for your minimally invasive arthroscopic surgery.

 Computer-assisted technology has been around for a long time, although not every surgeon uses it.
 Dr. Chris Mellano believes every patient deserves to reap the benefits of cutting-edge medical technology.
 Arthroscopic surgery is ideal for the following procedures:

 No one wants to deal with large surgical scars that remain on the body for life.

 With arthroscopic surgery Torrance orthopedic surgeon Dr. Mellano minimizes the size and number of incisions.
 The arthroscope provides a clear, well-lit view inside the damaged hip, wrist, shoulder, elbow, or knee joint.
 This allows your surgeon to determine exactly where the joint damage is located.
 The arthroscope basically creates a blueprint of your joint on a computer screen.